intel-unesp-mcp/infieri2019-session1/README.md

 [SERVER]$ numactl --hardware
 ```

-The KNL server we are using has been configured as **quadrant-cache**, which means
+The KNL servers we are using are configured as **quadrant-cache**, which means that the cluster mode
-that the cluster mode is set as quadrant and the MCDRAM is set as cache memory.
-Clustering mode is a
+is set as quadrant and the MCDRAM is set as cache memory.
+Clustering mode is a unique feature of KNL
-unique feature of KNL processors that allows us to divide the chip into separate virtual
+processors that allows us to divide the chip into separate virtual regions with the goal of keeping the
-regions with the goal of keeping the interconnections inside the chip to be as local as possible,
+interconnections inside the chip to be as local as possible, thus lowering the latency and increasing
-thus lowering the latency and increasing the bandwidth of on-die communications.
-In quadrant
+the bandwidth of on-die communications.
+When the KNL is configured in quadrant cluster mode, the tiles
-cluster mode, the tiles are divided into four parts called quadrants, which are spatially local
+are divided into four virtual regions called quadrants, which are spatially local to the four groups
-to four groups of memory controllers.
-Memory addresses served by a memory controller in a quadrant
+of memory controllers.
+Memory addresses served by a memory controller in a specific quadrant
 are guaranteed to be mapped only to the tiles contained in that quadrant.
-One other cluster mode,
-known as hemisphere mode, functions the same way, except that the die is divided into two hemispheres
+In the quadrant cluster mode there
+is only one NUMA memory mode, numbered zero.
+The output of `numactl -H` for KNL configured as all-to-all and
+hemisphere are identical to the quadrant mode.
+Tha most complex example is when the cluster mode is set to
-instead of four quadrants.
-The quadrant mode is transparent to software, which means that there is no
+SNC-4 and the memory mode is set to flat.
+The quadrant mode is transparent to software, which means that there is
-need to do anything special to benefit from this mode.
+no need to do anything special to benefit from this mode.
 This is the reason why we have chosen this
 configuration for this training.

 For more information, have a look at the following reference: